-- Treat all members of the College community with courtesy, respect and dignity. - 2.
-Comply with directions of College officials acting in the performance of their duties. - 3.
-Treat the campus itself with respect, including buildings, grounds and furnishings. - 4.
-Respect the rights and property of other members of the College community. - Fulfill their obligations through honest and independent effort and integrity in academic and personal conduct. - Accept responsibility for and the consequences of their actions and shall encourage responsible conduct in others.
+- 1. Treat all members of the community with courtesy, respect and dignity. - 2.
+Comply with directions of college officials acting in the performance of their duties. - 3.
+Treat the campus itself including buildings, grounds and furnishings with respect. - Respect the rights and property of other members of the community. - Fulfill their obligations through honest and independent effort and integrity in academic and personal conduct.

-- Respect the prohibition of possession, consumption, distribution and provision of alcohol on campus and the illegal possession, use, distribution and provision of controlled substances. - Abide by all published policies including but not limited to those that appear in the College Catalog and Code for Computer Users. - Refrain from any contact with firearms on campus and from tampering with fire safety equipment in College buildings. - Have no firearms, weapons or any other items designed to inflict harm or damage on campus.
+- Accept responsibility for and the consequences of their actions and encourage responsible conduct in others. - Respect the prohibition of possession, consumption, distribution and provision of alcohol on campus and the illegal possession, use, distribution and provision of controlled substances. - Abide by all published policies, including but not limited to, those that appear in the Columbia College catalog and class syllabi. - 9.
+Refrain from tampering with fire safety equipment in college buildings and on campus grounds. - Have no firearms, weapons or any other item designed to inflict harm or damage on campus.
+Sworn law enforcement and military officials possessing firearms while on duty may be exempt. - Behave in a manner that does not intentionally or recklessly interfere with normal college sponsored activities, including but not limited to, studying, teaching, research, college administration, or fire, police or emergency services. - 12.
+Refrain from behavior that intentionally or recklessly endangers, threatens or causes physical or emotional harm to any person including self, or that intentionally or recklessly causes reasonable apprehension of such harm.

-The Student Code of Conduct, as well as the preceding guidelines outlining the adjudication of conduct-related offenses, applies to all Columbia College students.
+The Student Conduct Code, as well as the guidelines outlining the adjudication of conduct-related offenses, applies to all Columbia College students.